 A ‘Data Processor’ is responsible for processing personal data on behalf of a controller.

-Our Lady of Lourdes Catholic Primary School is a Data Controller as we collect or generate data about pupils, parents/guardians, staff and visitors.
+Our Lady of Lourdes Catholic Primary School is a Data Controller as we collect or generate data about pupils, parents/guardians, staff, governors and visitors.
 Please read our GDPR related policies on our policies page.

 Data Subjects’ Rights under GDPR